Ashland, Montana: Education

 St. Labre Catholic School is home of the Braves and Lady Braves.
 Grades are Pre-K Through 12.
 The school has been established for almost 129 years now.
-St. Labre is a 4-C District including Carter County, Custer, Garfield County, Hysham, Melstone, Northern Cheyenne, Plevna, Rosebud, Terry, and Wibaux.
+St. Labre is in the 3-B district along with Lame Deer, Lodge Grass, Colstrip, Forsyth and Baker.
 The School is particularly known for their Boys and Girls Basketball team the Braves and Lady Braves.

 Ashland Public School.
 Grades include K-8.

+Media

+The Forsyth-based Independent Press covers news for all of Rosebud County, which includes Ashland.

 Economy

 Emerging industries

 As reported in the May 12, 2022, issue of Independent Press, a newspaper serving Rosebud County, officials made a visit to the site in Ashland for a planned factory that will make latex gloves.
 The Northern Cheyenne Tribe is backing the project.
 The factory expected be operational in 18 months, and employ up to 100 workers.